aadishv/aadishv.dev/src/content/posts/ekudos.md

 <script src="https://gist.github.com/aadishv/0f3698ec722997d69beaf060a45f5d91.js"></script>

 Much of it is ai-generated but the core `for` loop at the end is handwritten.
 Of course this could be refactored in 10 different ways, but it did the job.

+**Epilogue**

+This ended up dramatically speeding up the process of sending the eKudos!
+It feels nice to be able to make the world a little bit better, even if it's just with a 30-line, hacked-together Python script.
 Thanks for reading!